-The La Jolla caves have a unique history because they were originally used by pirates.
+The La Jolla caves have a unique history because pirates originally used them.
 These caves are nearly 75 million years old, and each has been given a distinct name.

 One of the La Jolla caves is accessible on foot.
 It’s a bit more touristy.
 This one’s called the Sunny Jim Cave & it has an interesting cave store.

-The Cabrillo National Monument cave is a bit more tricky to get to, but you can find helpful instructions online.
+The Cabrillo National Monument cave is a bit tricky to get to, but you can find helpful online instructions.

-Make sure to obey posted signs in order to prevent disturbing local wildlife.
+Make sure to obey posted signs to prevent disturbing local wildlife.
 Seals like to hang out at the Cabrillo National Monument cave area.

 3. Hiking Torrey Pines